 Under the Hood

-Developing 442 hp at 6,250 rpm and 406 pounds-feet of torque at 4,000 rpm, the 5.5-liter V-12 is the same size as the engine installed in the 550 Maranello, which is being transformed into a 575M Maranello with a larger V-12.
-Although the engine sizes are the same in the 456M GT/GTA and 550 Maranello, the V-12 in the 456M GT/GTA is less powerful.
-A six-speed-manual gearbox goes into the GT model, and the 456M GTA gets a five-speed-automatic transmission that was developed specifically for this installation.
+Developing 442 hp at 6,250 rpm, the 5.5-liter V-12 engine generates 398 pounds-feet of torque at 4,500 rpm.
+A six-speed-manual gearbox goes into the GT model, and the 456M GTA gets a four-speed-automatic transmission that was developed specifically for this installation.
 The manual transmission is in a unit with the ZF limited-slip rear differential.
 Ferrari claims that the 456M GT accelerates from zero to 62 mph in 5.1 seconds, while the 456M GTA performs that task in 5.4 seconds.